kevindudeja/Inshorts-SMS-Bot/README.md

    node inshortstest.js
    ```
  - If you want just the headlines then comment the if else block and umcomment the lower block of code
- - By executing the inshorts.js, and 'out.txt' file will be created with the news headlines
+ - By executing the inshorts.js, an 'out.txt' file will be created with the news headlines

 File handling in Node.js
  - https://www.tutorialspoint.com/nodejs/nodejs_file_system.htm